 Honey is a sweetener that is naturally produced by honeybees.
 It has many minerals that offer several health benefits, such as protecting against heart disease, cancer, and diabetes.

 Coconut sugar contains zinc, calcium, iron, and other minerals.
 The sugar is removed from the sap of coconut palm to use as a sweetener for cakes, cookies, granola, and parfaits.
 It also has a lower glycemic index than sugar, which is beneficial to health.

 REMOVING EXCESSIVE AMOUNTS OF SUGAR FROM YOUR DIET FOR SENIORS

 Desserts, beverages, cereals, and other food can contain high levels of sugar that can be detrimental to your health and overall well-being.
 However, you can still enjoy some sweet treats in moderation by using healthier sugar alternatives.
 Some recommended alternatives include Stevia, honey, Xylitol, coconut sugar, and monk fruit.
 By using these alternatives, you can improve both your physical and mental health.

-The highly experienced professionals at Frontier Management have many years of experience helping seniors and those who love them learn about eating as healthfully as possible.
+The highly experienced professionals at Frontier Senior Living have many years of experience helping seniors and those who love them learn about eating as healthfully as possible.
 You are welcome to visit one our beautiful properties, take a tour and speak with our friendly staff.